Terms of Service

 If you are a consumer in the European Union, the United Kingdom, or another jurisdiction with mandatory consumer-protection laws, nothing in these Terms limits rights you cannot waive by contract.
 In particular:

 - Right of withdrawal.
 You have a statutory right to withdraw from a paid subscription within 14 days of purchase without giving a reason.
-Because MyNotes is a digital service supplied immediately, we ask at checkout that you consent to performance beginning before the withdrawal period ends and acknowledge that you will lose the right of withdrawal once performance has started and you have benefited from the Service.
-Where the right still applies, contact support@example.com within 14 days of your purchase and we will refund you in line with applicable law.
+Because Fresh Jots is a digital service supplied immediately, we ask at checkout that you consent to performance beginning before the withdrawal period ends and acknowledge that you will lose the right of withdrawal once performance has started and you have benefited from the Service.
+Where the right still applies, contact support@freshjots.com within 14 days of your purchase and we will refund you in line with applicable law.

 - Statutory warranties.
 The disclaimers in §22 and the liability cap in §23 apply only to the extent permitted by law.
 Statutory warranties of conformity, satisfactory quality, and fitness for purpose apply where required.